Liberty announces investigation into Falwell’s tenure

 Although the Falwells have acknowledged that Granda and Becki Falwell had an affair, Jerry Falwell has denied any participation.
 The couple allege that Granda sought to extort them by threatening to reveal the relationship unless he was paid substantial monies.

 The couple said in a statement provided to The Associated Press late Sunday that they support Liberty’s board and “welcome any inquiry as we have nothing to hide.”
+A Falwell representative declined further comment when reached on Monday.

 Falwell took over as the president of Liberty after the death of his famous evangelist father, the Rev. Jerry Falwell Sr. He oversaw a period of expansive growth and transformation: Liberty’s online program exploded, as did its endowment, the campus underwent a massive transformation and the athletics programs improved.